pranigopu/learningKubernetes/README.md

 (**SIDE NOTE**: *"Kubernetes" is often abbreviated as "K8s"* (*i.e. K + 8 letters + s*))

 The name Kubernetes originates from Greek, meaning "helmsman" or "pilot".
-Kubernetes is a software, and can be installed in any computer system.
+Kubernetes is a software platform that can be installed in any computer system.
 In practice, Kubernetes runs on top of Docker and automates Docker's operations.
 Docker is an open-source software platform that allows you to build, test, and deploy applications quickly by enabling you to build, deploy, run, update and manage containers.

 ## Containerised applications
 Containers are standardized, executable components that combine application source code with the operating system (OS) libraries and dependencies required to run that code in any environment.
 Docker packages software into units called containers that have everything the software needs to run including libraries, system tools, code, and runtime.